Russel88/DAtest/README.md

 list with each element corresponding to a feature (OTU/gene/protein).

 -   ***IMPORTANT:***
+    -   Set `out.anova` similar in `testDA` as in your final analysis for reliable comparison
-    -   If your `predictor` has more than two levels you have to set the `by` argument for "zig" (this is by default = 2)
+    -   If your `predictor` has more than two levels you might have to set the `by` argument for "zig" (this is by default = 2)
     -   All linear models (including all GLMs) output the p-value from an `anova`/`drop1` functions.
 This can be changed with the `out.anova` argument
-    -   All limma models (lim,lli,lli2,vli) tests all levels of the `predictor` against the intercept.
+    -   All limma models (lim,lli,lli2,vli) tests all levels of the `predictor` against the intercept (with `topTable`).
 This can be changed with the `out.anova` argument
-    -   Set `out.anova` similar in `testDA` as in your final analysis for reliable comparison
+    -   For ANCOM: If the FPR = 0, you would not expect false positives with the default settings.
+If "anc" has an FPR &gt; 0, set `multcorr = 1`

 For linear models the `drop1`/`anova` functions can be used to test significance of the `predictor` and `covars` variables: